Top 10 Tips and Tricks to Successful Payroll Processing in UKG Pro

 - Process Hires

-- Be Proactive with Taxation: Payroll taxes is the second most crucial piece to payroll processing.
+Payroll taxes is the second most crucial piece to payroll processing.
 Ensuring that your tax liabilities are paid accurately and timely is extremely important.
 For those using UKG Pro Payment Services a tax reconciliation should be done every payroll between the payroll liabilities and what was pulled to be remitted.
 If there are variances, they should be addressed in real time.
 When hiring an employee in a new state, registrations should be applied for immediately and supplied to Payment Services once received.
 If you are handling taxes in house continue to monitor and stay current on tax laws.
 Since laws are amended and changed at any given time keeping an eye on them should be a priority.
 The IRS can penalize employers that don’t withhold taxes correctly for their employees or those that do not remit and file on time.
 A few to watch for are: state minimum wage; local, state, and federal payroll tax laws and withholding rates; and laws relating to the Fair Labor and Standards Act.

-- Process Adjustments and Corrections as they Appear: Payroll mistakes occur no matter how diligent we are in our processes and procedures.
+Payroll mistakes occur no matter how diligent we are in our processes and procedures.
 As payroll professionals it is our job that our employees are paid on time and accurately and taxes are remitted when due.
 When adjusting entries are needed they should be done as close to the time of discovery as possible.
 Waiting to enter these corrections could possibly result in penalties or disgruntled employees.

-- Have Employees Verify Their Personal Data for Accuracy: Data integrity is the key to any successful payroll.
+Data integrity is the key to any successful payroll.
 When you have a new hire requiring them to review their payroll record should currently be practice.
 Making sure addresses, tax withholdings and deduction deferrals are correct at time of hire will reduce data entry corrections and calculation errors in the future.
 A great time to have employees review their data is during Open Enrollment periods, if you are using UKG Pro to handle that, then the employee is already in the system and can review additional information as needed.
 Sometimes they just need the friendly reminder to review their data.

-- Coordination with HR: A common phrase that is used is “Teamwork makes the dream work”, and it could not be more accurate.
+A common phrase that is used is “Teamwork makes the dream work”, and it could not be more accurate.
 Often times Human Resources and Payroll are two separate departments with their own tasks to complete but both are equal parts to a successful whole.
 Keeping a clear line of communication open with your HR department can be a weekly meeting to discuss upcoming payroll actions, a shared computer folder where all payroll actions and trackers will be housed and kept for all or possibly bi-weekly checks ins after payroll has processed to debrief.
 No matter the path, consistent communication is key.

-- Quality Assurance prior to payroll close: A full audit and reconciliation of your payroll should be done prior to payroll close and file automation kick-off.
+A full audit and reconciliation of your payroll should be done prior to payroll close and file automation kick-off.
 One tool that I have been able to develop over time is a Payroll Balancing workbook.
 This is an excel spreadsheet (example below) that details each employee’s expected Gross Earnings.
 From there all additional earn changes are added and various calculations throughout show expected gross wages which is then matched to gross wages on the Pre-Check Detail.
 If there is a variance amounting more than a cents, something is not being captured or is captured incorrectly.
 In other organizations the previous payroll is taken and compared with the variances being identified as changes.
 Having another that is the last review and checkpoint before close is now becoming a common practice as well.

 Like all organizations each person has their own way of processing payroll.
 The above tips have served in the past as wonderful helpers to assist me in my process.
 My hope is that you can take my suggestions and incorporate them into your own functioning processes and be successful.